 When you install Jira, you are given the choice of simple Scrum and Kanban boards, and that’s ok since Jira grew out of the extremely agile software development industry.
 After all, Jira is a very powerful issue tracker or task manager.
 If you’re serious about project management and you seek the hybrid – agile and waterfall environment, you’ll need an add-on from Atlassian Marketplace at some point.
 A single all-in-one project management app is probably the better choice than a set of plugins.
 Not just for the sake of cost optimization, but also because all the modules will easily talk to each other.
-For instance, work breakdown structure will be well integrated with teams, resources, Gantt charts, risks, and reporting.
+For instance, the work breakdown structure will be well integrated with teams, resources, Gantt charts, risks, and reporting.

 BigPicture is one such cross-methodology, well-integrated, powerful extension for Jira.

 Will new hybrid (agile-waterfall) Jira apps emerge in 2021 or later?